 Football, too, takes a back seat in School Ties.
 Though it's the initial jumping off point when David Greene (Brendan Fraser) is offered a scholarship based off his football skills to a prestigious prep school.
 However, the film is centered more on anti-Semitism and how it affects the teenagers in the film.

-Star turns at quarterback begin even earlier, such as Devon Sawa as Junior in Little Giants.
+Star turns at quarterback begin even earlier than high school, such as Devon Sawa as Junior in Little Giants.
 The O'Shea Brothers fought over the talented right arm over Sawa, though we all know Becky "Ice Box" O'Shea (Shawna Waldron) was the real talent on the field.

 Football on the silver screen: The college years